Yale & 2U Cardiac Exam VR Pilot

 Outcome

-Developer feedback cited UX mapping as “highly efficient and implementation-ready.”
+Developer feedback cited UX mapping as 'highly efficient and implementation-ready.'
+The senior developer on the team credited me for 'salvaging' the project.

 Successfully aligned with Yale Medical School stakeholders on the design vision, ensuring clear interface flow and patient logic.